thedynamiclinker/sudocode/principles/Exec over Import.md

 - Exec is a between-process method of code re-use.
 - The import method of sharing code does not work between processes, except via `fork()`, and because [[Concurrency Primitives are Broken]], `fork()` "can't" be mixed with threads.
 - The import method of sharing code does not work between languages, except via awkward foreign function interface APIs.
 - Tl;dr: Unix got it right.
+Reject modernity.
+Embrace tradition.

 ---

 Todo: Explain exec vs import and the intermediate level abstraction of all programming languages.

-Todo: Babel belongs here.
+Todo: The Babel puzzle belongs here.